Bilderbibel aus Padua

 A magnificent Bible picture book

 The painting style in the Biblical codex from Padua resembles that of Jacopo da Verona, who painted the wonderful frescoes on the life of the Virgin Mary in the Oratory of Saint Michael (a prayer room in the Gothic style).
 Several art historians see Jacopo as the illuminator of the Paduan Bible Picture Book.
-In addition to the Lord of Padua, the Church, and numerous members of the wealthy educated class and the nobility are possible candidates for the patron of the Bible Picture Book.
+In addition to the Lord of Padua, the Church and numerous members of the wealthy educated class and the nobility are possible candidates for the patron of the Bible Picture Book.
 The illustration shows frescoes from 1397 by Jacopo da Verona in the Oratorium di San Michele in Padua, which presumably served as models for the Bible Picture Book.
 Click it to compare the frescoes to a page of miniatures (fol.
 54r) from the Paduan Bible!

 Whether fresco or miniature: More realism in the reproduction

 Shortly before 1400, manuscript illuminators in Padua created this monumental Bible picture book, most probably for Francesco Novello of the influential da Carrara ruling family.
 A fresh wind blows through these miniatures, whose realism was influenced by the innovations in painting that Giotto had initiated only a few decades earlier with his frescoes in Padua.
 Dante, Petrarch, and Boccaccio wrote their immortal poems not in Latin but in the language of the people.
-These two things come together in the Paduan Bible Picture Book: its 529 illustrations on 172 pages express a new cognizance of a stronger sense of reality.
+These two factors come together in the Paduan Bible Picture Book: its 529 illustrations on 172 pages express a new awareness of a stronger sense of reality.

 The art of the book from one of Italy’s oldest cities